vishnu67sankar/Reports-IIT-B/SSERD internship/readme.md

-This internship project is a result of the culmination of efforts by about 21 engineering students from all across the country.
-In a team of two, my primary role was to perform 3D CFD simulation of the HL-20 spacecraft, and it's modified version.
+### This internship project is a result of the culmination of efforts by about 21 engineering students from all across the country.
+In a team of two, my primary role was to perform 3D CFD simulation of the HL-20 spacecraft and it's modified version.